 Leaving Takahara behind, you head further into the mountains along the old trail, past bamboo forest and then into the pencil pine.
 You continue to pass by reminders of the old highway, including an ichirizuka distance marker and the sites of old former tea houses, which provided rest and shelter to pilgrims up until the early 20th century.
 Continuing on you crest the Hashiori-Toge pass after a short climb.
 The trail then descends past the Three-Fold Moon viewing area, from where it is a short climb to the small but famous Gyuba-doji statue.
 Your descent takes you along a cobbled path and staircase to Chikatsuyu, a small village and one of the few places where you can get limited supplies or drinks.
 Your final stretch of the day takes you on a climb to Tsugizakura-oji and your accommodation for the evening.
 Nearby is a grove of giant cedar trees, some of which are reputed to be 800 years old.

 On our October trip you will be staying at a guest house in Tsugizakura and on our November trip your guest house is confirmed in Chikatsuyu – both lovely villages in the Nonaka area.

 Meals: B L D

 Day 4: Walk Nonaka area to Kumano Hongu Taisha (21.5km)

 Today’s walk will bring you along many forest paths and eventually some mountain top villages before descending to Hongu.
-The walks starts with climbs over a number of passes and currently there is a detour in place due to landslides on the main path.
+The walk starts with climbs over a number of passes and there is a detour in place due to landslides on the main path.
 There are few facilities on the first part of today’s route which is through the forest before eventually leading you to the shrine at Hosshinmon-oji.
 You will continue through small settlements and get your first glimpse of the great Kumano Hongu Taisha Shrine and the giant torii gate in the valley below.

 9 hours walking